Health Care Workplace Violence Prevention Milestone… reached

 What makes this victory so important?

-Sharing their personal accounts of attacks, threats, and harassment in the workplace, healthcare workers retold their stories before the Cal/OSHA Standards Board to bring attention to the urgent need for regulatory change.
-These heart-breaking stories propelled the Cal/OSHA Standards Board to approve improvements in their regulations governing the management and operation of healthcare facilities throughout California.
+Sharing their personal accounts of attacks, threats, and harassment in the workplace, healthcare workers retold their stories before the Cal/OSHA Standard Board to bring attention to the urgent need for regulatory change.
+These heart-breaking stories propelled the Cal/OSHA Standard Board to approve improvements in their regulations governing the management and operation of healthcare facilities throughout California.

 This new Cal/OSHA Standard applies to most employers of nurses, health care workers, and the communities they serve in California.
 With this new regulation in place, Cal/OSHA is ready to implement workplace violence prevention measures in California and soon for the rest of the U.S.